PIANO LESSONS in Houston Heights.

 Now enrolling!
 Studio is located on 701 Byrne street (77009) in the Woodland Heights.
 Beautiful place for students to learn.

-Alchemist Piano develops piano skills, confidence and creativity in musicians ages 6 and up.
+Alchemist Piano Theatre develops piano skills, confidence and creativity in musicians ages 7 and up.

-Every Alchemist Piano student is unique.
+Every APT student is unique.
 Each student develops their own repertoire and musical style using various musical formulae for individual experimentations and explorations.

 "Loreta Kovacic is an inspiring teacher who encourages free thinking and creative independence", G. Key, mother of a Alchemist Piano student Eli.